Arion, Lord of Atlantis: Shadows of Things to Come, Chapter 1: The Shadow-Gods

 Wing nodded and said, “Lieutenant Wyynde still lives!
 There is hope for him yet.
 Arion has done much to heal his burns, and assures us that the coma is better than a waking agony.”

 “I know it is true,” said Queen T’Gallah.
-“The high mage of Atlantis speaks from the heart, but he also visibly mourns for his friend and my lover.
+“The High Mage of Atlantis speaks from the heart, but he also visibly mourns for his friend and my lover.
 Arion may not be able to save Wyynde’s life, and I cannot stand to live without him!”
 Wing remained silent and stood ready as ever to serve his queen.

-Within a sick room, Arion the high mage of Atlantis brooded beside the still form of his closest friend.
+Within a sick room, Arion the High Mage of Atlantis brooded beside the still form of his closest friend.
 Arion was a young-looking man with long auburn hair and piercing eyes, who wore a blue and red costume with a flowing blue cape, with a gleaming ruby gemstone resting on his chest.
 Presently he was gazing down sorrowfully at the injured Wyynde.

 Wyynde was a tall and powerful man of the now lost Khe-Wannantu tribe.
 He retained his stolid good looks, since much of the damage done to his body during a battle with a shape-shifting parasite named Dharel had been healed by Arion’s magic.
 Still, there was an unseen damage, and this wound threatened to end the brave soldier’s life within a few hours.